DigvijaysinhGohil/Unity-My-Hotel/README.md

 # Unity-My-Hotel
 A unity game demo in simulation, strategy and management genre.
+A [showcase video](https://youtu.be/vO5d3ndOxxY) can be found here.

 Shield: [![CC BY-NC 4.0][cc-by-nc-shield]][cc-by-nc]